Why invert PDF colors?

 - The converted PDF downloads automatically — text is still selectable and searchable

-Everything runs in your browser using WebAssembly.
+Everything runs in your browser.
 Your PDF never leaves your device.

 How is this different from PDF viewer night mode?